 The last part was pretty though

 Just like the Tour the France we needed to get the last bit of energy from the little toenail of our right foot.
 I was getting a bit dizzy and had goosebumps, while it was 30 degrees.
 The last 100 meter wasn't that hard because I couldn't feel anything anymore and saw the end.
-At the top we rested for a while.
+At the top we rested a while.
 Then we saw Stefan and Bojan, who had arrived just after us.
 Ruud arrived a bit later on his plastic bike.
 He asked if we still needed to deliver newspapers, given our large panniers.
 We had completed the climb in 2:14:38 hours.

 We quickly took a picture of the summit.

-Here is the official photo.
+Here is the official proof.

 The official proof we made it with lugage.